Should I be an engineer? I’m going to go over 9 questions to ask yourself to help you decide if you should become an engineer.

-I have a deep curiosity over the future.
+I have a deep curiosity about the future.
 For this reason, I enjoy reading and watching sci-fi content.
-I want to create this amazing future that I fantasize over.
+I want to create this amazing future that I fantasize about.

 If you share this same level of passion for the future, you’ll have a constant itch to work to better engineer things.